-This beloved bar and restaurant finally reopened on July 9!
+This beloved bar and restaurant is a San Francisco icon!

 The beloved Tonga Room & Hurricane Bar is one of the longest continually running tiki bars in the states.
 It’s basically everything a tiki bar should be; an explosion of deliciously kitsch tropical décor with all the themed, lethal cocktails and Polynesian-fusion dishes you could hope for.